pmbstyle/trofimov.ca/src/config/experience.md

 <br />

-Last 5 years of experience, for more information please check out my [LinkedIn](https://www.linkedin.com/in/slava-trofimov-a1b919128/) profile.
+Last 5 years of experience, for more information please check out my [LinkedIn](https://www.linkedin.com/in/slava-trofimov-a1b919128/) profile or Resume section.

 <br />